BY: TANNER KENNEY

-Throughout America, energy production, transmission, distribution, and utilization are observed, analyzed, reported on, and regulated in each state in various ways; they are also inextricably linked with the federal government through climate change-related legislation and regulations, just as every person on Earth is connected to Nature, itself.
-And, if every action truly has an equal and opposite reaction, the U.S. and the world are about to endure some of the harshest political climates known regarding environmental conservation and remediation.
+Throughout America, energy production, transmission, distribution, and utilization are observed, analyzed, reported on, and regulated in each state and in various ways; they are also inextricably linked with the federal government through climate change-related legislation and regulation, just as every person on Earth is connected to Nature, itself.
+And, if every action truly has an equal and opposite reaction, the United Sates and the world are about to endure some of the harshest political climates ever seen regarding environmental protection and remediation.

-This white paper attempts to analyze the climate-related stances taken and decisions made by President Donald Trump and his Administration (Administration) as well as its supporters and enumerates their possible impacts, including increased levels of greenhouse gases (GHGs) such as methane (CH4) and sulfur dioxide (SO2) as well as deleterious compounds like fine particulate matter (FPM), resulting directly from the deregulation of various sectors such as energy, infrastructure, transportation, land and agriculture, and beyond.
-It also provides recommendations for solving the crises that will inevitably arise from said decisions and those which have not yet been made.
+This white paper attempts to analyze the energy- and climate-related stances taken and policy decisions made by President Donald Trump and his Administration (Administration) as well as its supporters and enumerates their potential impacts, including the empirical increase in levels of greenhouse gases (GHGs) such as methane (CH4) and sulfur dioxide (SO2) in addition to deleterious compounds like fine particulate matter (FPM).

 Actions Taken by President Donald Trump & His Administration

 Donald Trump is advancing his mission to destabilize climate change-related regulations and return energy generation policy to previously-dictated standards throughout the United States through myriad appointments and nominations, executive orders, regulatory and policy changes, judicial stacking, and beyond.
-And, even though Republicans control the House, Senate, and executive branch and have used this power to create a more conservative Supreme Court, the Administration’s legislative efforts have been relatively unsuccessful due to the President’s bombastic and, at times, offensive language directed towards colleagues.
+Thankfully, and despite the fact that Republicans control the House, Senate, and executive branch and have at times used this advantage to create a more conservative Supreme Court (SCOTUS), the Administration’s legislative efforts have been relatively unsuccessful due to the President’s bombastic and, at times, offensive language directed towards colleagues.

-Each and every above-referenced instance is enough to cause concern, but in sum, they paint a much more worrisome picture.
-But in order to truly understand why President Trump’s ‘draining of the swamp’ has been a disastrous failure, one must understand the tools used to inflict so much damage on the environment as well as American culture and the economy without achieving any major Congressional milestones.
+Each and every above-referenced instance is enough to cause great concern; however, in sum, they paint a much more worrisome picture of the future.
+In order for one to truly understand why President Trump’s ‘draining of the swamp’ has been an unmitigated failure, one must also recognize the tools utilized by the Administration to inflict such damage on the environment as well as American culture and the economy without achieving any major Congressional milestones.
 In order to do so, one must first understand the scope of the problem at-hand, which means addressing the metrics by which previous, current, and future policies have, are, and will be constructed and analyzed for success.

 U.S. GHG Indicator